-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, acute meniscal tear of the knee or death from acute meniscal tear of the knee is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting reactive arthritis or death from reactive arthritis, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 14 November 2017 concerning reactive arthritis in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
-The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'reactive arthritis' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factor in subsection 9(1) concerning 'infection as specified'; - revising the factor in subsection 9(2) concerning 'infection with human immunodeficiency virus'; - new factor in subsection 9(5) concerning 'active mycobacterial disease'; - new definitions of 'active mycobacterial disease', 'MRCA' and 'VEA' in Schedule 1 Dictionary; - revising the definitions of 'infection as specified' and 'relevant service' in Schedule 1 Dictionary.
+6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 14 November 2017 concerning acute meniscal tear of the knee in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

+- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'acute meniscal tear of the knee' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - new definitions of 'MRCA' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' in Schedule 1 Dictionary.